eribre/Installing-Docker-Kali-and-Metasploit/Docker.md

 ## Install Metasploitable

+First make sure you are in the Macbook terminal and not the Kali interactive terminal.
+This can usualy be seen by looking to the left of the cursor.
+If it says something like "root@attacker" you are in the Kali interactive terminal.
+Otherwise you are most likely in the Macbook terminal.

 You now need to download a Metasploitable image from the Docker Hub.
-This is done with the following command (again in a terminal app and not in the container):
+This is done with the following command:

 ```bash
 docker pull tleemcjr/metasploitable2